alcho01/cart263/Exercises/Exercise2/readme.md

 There is a lot more that could be added like deducting points or adding sound, but I am pleased with how this turned out.

 *Note
 Sometimes it is required for the user to say the answer multiple times even if it is correct.
 It usually is able to decrypt what the user says but in the case that it doesn't, just say it again.
-You can also use the web console to see what he comprehends.
+You can also use the web console to see what it comprehends.

 Here are the answers